Harley FX Models

 Harley Wide Glide

-Based on the Low Rider, the Harley FXWG Wide Glide first appeared in 1980.
+Based on the Low Rider, the Harley FXWG Wide Glide debuted in 1980.
 Wide Glide models featured wide chrome front forks with a 21" front tire, dual-disc front brakes, bobbed rear fender, and a flame pattern painted on the gas tank.
 In addition to the FXWG models, Wide Glide front ends also came on 1980-1983 FWDG Dyna series.

 Read: Wide Glide Front-End Conversion